-Flint Ink was a multi-building ink manufacturing facility in Berkeley, California that sat unused for many years until purchased by Orton Development.
-The graffiti inside represents several generations of artists interacting with each other and the world on the abandoned walls and surfaces of the campus’s many buildings.
+Flint Ink was a multi-building ink manufacturing facility in Berkeley, California that remained unused for many years until purchased by a local developer.
+The graffiti found inside and out represents several generations of artists interacting with each other and the world on the abandoned walls and surfaces of the campus’s many buildings.
 I was invited to document these walls before renovation; some of the original graffiti was preserved and can be seen in the resident businesses.
-The layering of image, text, and aging walls reveals an intense creativity among a generation who may otherwise feel unheard and unvalued.
+The layering of image, text, and aging walls reveals an intense creativity among generations who may otherwise feel unheard and unvalued.
 I found it intensely beautiful and moving.